 Our research topics include higher education access, millennial students, doctoral education, the nature of student affairs at community colleges, collaboration, adult learners, faculty life, research methods employed by higher education scholars, social-sexual norms and behaviors, and political economy and critical social theory in higher education.

 The program requires 36 credits for graduation consisting of six required courses (Master’s Seminar 1, Master’s Seminar 2, Student Life Research, History of Higher Education, Practicum, and Integrative Seminar) and six elective courses.

 The program requires 60 credits for graduation.
 42 of these credits are courses; the remaining 18 are for the dissertation research.
 Students take a required Introduction to Inquiry course in their first semester, a required year-long Doctoral Seminar in Higher Education, a core of foundation courses, relevant specialization courses, and a series of research methodology courses.
 They also complete a comprehensive examination and a dissertation.

-Benita J. Barnes (Associate Professor), Joseph B. Berger (Professor), Chrystal George Mwangi (Assistant Professor).
+Benita J. Barnes (Associate Professor), Joseph B. Berger (Professor and Senior Associate Dean), Chrystal George Mwangi (Assistant Professor).
 Ryan Wells (Associate Professor), Gary Malaney (SAREO Coordinator and Adjunct Associate Professor), Elizabeth Williams (SAREO Associate Coordinator and Adjunct Assistant Professor), Katherine Hudson (Lecturer)